kube-ci/docs/docs/concepts/engine/crds/workplan.md

 Copied from `workflow.spec.resources`.

+### spec.manuallyTriggered

+When `true` indicates that the workplan was created by a manual trigger.

 ## Workplan Status

 The status section of a workplan contains enough information to describe the current phase of a workplan.
 It has following sections: